1915 Galveston hurricane: Interior United States

-Ozarks

 The hurricane's remnants caused the heaviest 24-hour rainfall in St. Louis history until 2022.

 The remnants of the 1915 hurricane brought strong winds inland to the lower Ohio River Valley and severe flooding from Texas to New York.
 Heavy rains fell across much of Arkansas from August 17–21, flooding most rivers.
 Precipitation was heaviest within a narrow band extending from Mena to Hardy.
 Open cotton bolls and corn were beaten down by the precipitation.
 Many cities reported flooding after extended periods of continuous rainfall.
 The Ouachita River at Hot Springs reached its highest level on record, causing thousands of dollars in damage to crops.
 The White River experienced its worst flood overall since 1891, though upper portions of the river valley experienced unprecedented flooding.
 Entire towns were caught in the floodwaters, with bridges and buildings destroyed along the banks.
 All crops along the river upstream of DeValls Bluff were destroyed; these crops included corn and cotton at lowland farms, as well as stored hay.
 Corn and cotton suffered significant losses in Jamestown, McHue, Moorefield, Pfeiffer, and Sulphur Rock.
 In Independence County, 15000 acre of cropland were submerged by the White River.
 Newport was flooded after the local levee along the river was breached.
 The city's water and electricity plants went out of commission and all businesses were forced to close.
 The causeway across Newport Lake was washed out.
 Two steamers were later sent there to rescue flood-stricken residents.
 A family of five drowned at Oil Trough upstream.
 Many livestock also drowned from the rise of White River.
 Similar flooding occurred along the Strawberry River in Sharp County and the Black River in Lawrence County.
 The swollen Arkansas and Red rivers also caused damaging floods, albeit less severe than along the banks of the White River.
 Bridges and railroads were washed out by the Red and Saline rivers.
 Thirteen bridges along the Missouri and Northern Arkansas Railroad were damaged.
 Total losses from the storm in Arkansas amounted to $2.43 million.